observatorycontrolsystem/observatorycontrolsystem.github.io/integration/scheduler.md

 At its most basic level, a scheduler should be able to:
 * Retrieve all schedulable requests for a given time window
 * Take a set of observation requests and turn it into a set of observations to be executed on a telescope
-* Determine if a target is observable within the time window specified by a request, if it is, consider it for scheduling.
+* Determine if a target is observable within the time window specified by a request, and if it is, consider it for scheduling.
 The [OCS rise_set library](https://github.com/observatorycontrolsystem/rise_set) can be helpful in determining observability of a target from a given location.
 * Create an observation for each scheduled request with a specific site, enclosure, telescope, instrument, and start and end time
 * If a schedule exists, cancel the existing schedule, excluding any running observations, so it can be replaced with a new set of observations.
 (HTTP POST `/api/observations/cancel`)
 * Submit the newly-generated observations (HTTP POST `/api/observations`)